la2050/archive/_projects/2016/trauma-informed-teaching-initiative-a-win-for-teachers-and-students.md

   teachers and positive results in the classroom.
 Lastly, our trauma-informed work encourages teachers to persist and grow their craft in teaching in low-income communities.
-project_image_2: 6235226615741-team90.jpg
-empty_column_1: ''
 organization_name: Teach For America-Los Angeles
 organization_website: losangeles.teachforamerica.org
-organization_name_2: Teach For America-Los Angeles
-organization_activity: >-
-  Teach For America partners with communities to expand educational opportunities for children facing the challenges of poverty and other systemic issues.
-ein: '133541913'

 ---